 Some characters I have simply no attachment to.
 That goes for the entirety of the 1994 Mortal Kombat line, and for several reasons: 1) I wasn’t a fan of fighting games.
-2) Even if I was, I gravitated towards the drawn style of a Street Fighter II over the photo-realism a Mortal Kombat or Pit Fighter.
+2) Even if I was, I gravitated towards the drawn style of a Street Fighter II over the photo-realism of Mortal Kombat or Pit Fighter.
 3) These aren’t great representations of the characters since they involve so many re-used G.I.
 Joe parts.
 4) Oh, they’re not even in the G.I.
 Joe line.

 That last one might be a boon here.
 That the SFII line of action figures sported the G.I.
 Joe logo (and Duke in the commercials, argh) felt like a misstep.
 Yes, here’s a popular thing, and our other thing over here could use a shot in the arm, so synergy marketing-speak gobbledygook.
 But the two worlds didn’t fit, so it felt awkward at best and desperate at best.